hackerb9/vt340test/docs/standards/README.md

 ## ISO 6429-1983: Additional Control Functions for Character Imaging Devices

-## ISO 8859-1-1987: 8-bit single byte code graphic character sets: Part 1: Latin Alphabet Nr 1.
+## ISO 8859-1-1987: Latin Alphabet Nr 1.

 Essentially, Latin-1 appears to be a codification of DEC's Multilingual Character Set (MCS) with a few minor changes.

-## ISBN 2-12-953907-0: International Register of Coded Character Sets to be used with Escape Sequences
+## ISBN 2-12-953907-0: IR

 * [ISO International Register](ISO_IR_Character_Set_Registry_2004.pdf) (mirrored from https://itscj.ipsj.or.jp/)

+The full name is _International Register of Coded Character Sets to be used with Escape Sequences_, but we'll just call it "IR".

-Not technically a standard, the "IR" is a list of the ISO 2022 character sets in use around the world and what escape sequences are used to activate them.
-DEC released localized versions of the VT340 for markets -- such as Hebrew, Korean, and Russian -- that may have used these sequences to select the proper character set.
+Not technically a standard, the IR is a list of the ISO 2022 character sets in use around the world and what escape sequences are used to activate them.
+Beyond the escape codes built-in to the North American VT340, DEC released localized VT340s for markets -- such as Hebrew, Korean, and Russian -- that may have used these sequences to select the proper character set.

 ### "Compliance" and the Column 3 Exception